AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 The Operational Environment in which the tool is used shall match the Qualification Environment in which the tool was qualified, as characterized by the items presented in the following tables.
-The *Expectation* column here states the intended value for qualification, which should match what eventually gets logged within the |str_doc| report.
+The *Expected value* column here states the intended value for qualification, which should match what eventually gets logged within the |str_doc| report.